lilyhou/windows-iot/windows-iot/iot-enterprise/Branding-Features/Microsoft-Store-Access.md

 4. On the **Only display the private store within the Microsoft Store app** setting page, click **Enabled**, and then click **OK**.

+## LTSC & SAC Advantage
+The LTSC has the store service for updating preinstalled apps, but it does not have the Store UI for browsing apps.
+SAC has both the store service and UI.

+## App Updates
+There is also a setting for configuring how often the store updates apps and that this configuration can be useful when determining how and when to update applications on your IoT Device.

 ## Additional Resources
 * [Configure access to Microsoft Store](https://docs.microsoft.com/windows/configuration/stop-employees-from-using-microsoft-store#options-to-configure-access-to-microsoft-store)